sudip-modi/ehh-sudip/doc/actionEngineReadMe.md

 }

 Task queues vs microtasks

-Promise callbacks are handled as a Microtask whereas setTimeout() callbacks are handled as Task queues.
+Promise callbacks are handled as a Microtask whereas callbacks are handled as Task queues with setTimeout().

 In Lay man terms, it'a  JavaScript promise Wrapper around every execution of registered method.